Trying to feed your family on a budget? I hope that this thrifty menu plan showing what we’ve been enjoying lately will help!

 - Meat & Cheese Sandwiches; Organic Yogurt; Bananas; Apples

-- Curry Chicken and Rice Soup; Lettuce Salad with Mexican Dressing and Homemade Ranch; Leftover Apple Cinnamon Crumb Bars
+- Easy Curry Chicken Soup with Rice; Lettuce Salad with Mexican Dressing and Homemade Ranch; Leftover Apple Cinnamon Crumb Bars

 - Pepperoni Pizza Quesadillas; Organic Yogurt; Apples; Canned Peaches

-- Tilapia; Baked Potatoes and Sweet Potatoes; Green Beans (for the kids); Roasted Broccoli (my husband and I); Blueberry Buckle (my recipe is similar to this one)
+- Tilapia; Baked Potatoes and Sweet Potatoes; Green Beans (for the kids); Roasted Broccoli (my husband and I); Classic Blueberry Buckle

 - Peanut Butter and Homemade Apple Butter Sandwiches; Organic Yogurt; Canned Peaches; Frozen Blueberries